-We also explained how to perform the conversion from kvolt to volt in 1 single step, which formula is used for the calculation and a table with the main conversions from kv to volts.
+We also explain how to convert from kvolts to volts in 1 single step, which formula is used for the calculation and a table with the main conversions from kv to volts.

 Formula to convert, calculate and transform from kilovolts to volts , single-phase, two-phase and three-phase:

 - kVolts = kilovolts.

 - Volts = Voltage.